sunriselayer/gitbook/develop/tools.md

 ## cosmos-client-ts

-The cosmos-client-ts is a library of Cosmos Client for `Typescript` Application.
+The cosmos-client-ts is a library of Cosmos Client for `Javascript` or `Typescript` Application.
 It can be used for frontend application development with Angular, Vue, React, etc.

 For more information, visit [cosmos-client](tools/cosmos-client.md) page